The EBOT (final) Exam 2025:

 Please note that trainees will not be able to take Section 2 of the EBOT examination until they have passed their national exam and obtained a certificate of full qualification as an orthopaedic surgeon from their national authority (EU Orthopaedic society).

-It is the unanimous view of the National Associations in Trauma and Orthopaedic surgery within Europe, decided by their representatives in the UEMS/EBOT section of Trauma and Orthopaedics, that surgeons who are not European citizens must be working within the EU to be eligible to sit the EBOT examination.
-They need to demonstrate that they are certificated specialists in their country of origin and must present a structured reference from the head of department in the institution they are working within Europe.
+The EBOT Exam, with agreement of the UEMS section of Orthopaedics and Trauma, has decided for 2025 that surgeons who are not European citizens must be working within the EU or UEMS affiliated countries to be eligible to sit the EBOT Oral examination.
+They need to demonstrate that they are certified specialists in their country of origin and must present a structured reference (in English) from the head of department in the institution they are working within Europe.

-- Structured reference from your supervisor or the head of department where you are currently working stating your professional status.
+- Structured reference from your supervisor or the head of department where you are currently working stating (in English), stating your professional status including the confirmation that you hold the certification as an O&T specialist.

 Please note that applicants from the UK and Ireland having been trained abroad will need to have worked at Registrar level in the UK or Ireland for a minimum of 3 years before being eligible to sit the exam.